Berklee College of Music: Online degree programs

 In October 2013, the online school began accepting applications for its 120-credit online degree in two majors: Bachelor of Professional Studies in Music Production and Bachelor of Professional Studies in Music Business.
 In November 2014, Berklee Online added three new degree majors to its Bachelor of Professional Studies program: Electronic Music Production and Sound Design, Music Composition for Film, TV, and Games, and Interdisciplinary Music Studies, a major that allows students to build their own program based on their musical interests and goals.
 Since then, the college has continued to expand its online bachelor's degree major offerings, adding Guitar, Songwriting, and Songwriting and Producing Music to the roster.
 The college is reportedly the first nonprofit music institution to offer regionally accredited bachelor's degrees online.

+Scholarly publications

+Since 2005, Berklee has published the Music Business Journal, which publishes articles on the music industry.